Follow Coach Archer on Twitter: @CoachTArcher

 Joining head coach K. C. Keeler's staff in February, 2014, as wide receivers coach, Terence Archer was recently elevated to the title of Assistant Head Coach and has been part of an up-tempo attack that has produced more than 22,000 total yards the past three years.

-The Bearkats’ 7,975 yards was a Southland Conference season record and ranked third all-time in NCAA Division I FCS history.
+The Bearkats' 7,975 yards in 2015 was a Southland Conference season record and ranked third all-time in NCAA Division I FCS history.
 The Kats led the nation in total offense and first downs and stood No. 5 in scoring and No. 16 in passing in 2015.
 The Kats were ranked among the top 25 FCS teams nationally in scoring and total offense in 2014.

 Archer served six seasons as an assistant coach at Monmouth University in West Long Branch, N. J. He tutored some of the program's top receivers including school record holder Neal Sterling, all-conference Tristan Roberts and Buffalo Bills wide receiver Chris Hogan.

 In 2013 Sterling totaled 57 receptions for 647 yards and 6 touchdowns.
 He tied a school record with 12 reception in a game versus Lehigh and ranks third at Monmouth in career receptions (147) and touchdown catches (16).
 Sterling was a Jerry Rice Award finalist as a freshman when he totaled 677 yards receiving.